 The nodal discs family is isomorphic to

 with corresponding deformation

-via an isomorphism that is the identification map on the complement of the respective small disc structure so that the deformation is given by rotations and stretchings of the cylindrical neck regions which correspond to the nodes on which $\bfa_0$ not vanishes.
+via an isomorphism that is the identification map on the complement of the respective small disc structure, so that the deformation is given by rotations and stretchings of the cylindrical neck regions that correspond to the nodes, on which $\bfa_0$ not vanishes.
 The {\bf partial Kodaira differential} of $\mathfrak{j}'_{\bfb}$ at $(y,0)$ is

 Similarly to \cite[Theorem 2.13]{hwz-gw17} one constructs uniformisers of an orbifold structure on $\RR_N$ as the above desingularisations stay away from the boundary of the nodal discs in $\RR_N$.
-For given $\big[S,j,D,\{1,\rmi,-1\},A\big]\in\RR_N$ such a {\bf uniformiser} adjoints to a deformation
+For given $\big[S,j,D,\{1,\rmi,-1\},A\big]\in\RR_N$ such a {\bf uniformiser} is a deformation

-$(y,\bfa)\in\VV$, of $\big(S,j,D,\{1,\rmi,-1\},A\big)$ for an open subset $\VV$ of $V_j\times\D^D$ such that the following holds:
+of $\big(S,j,D,\{1,\rmi,-1\},A\big)$ for an open subset $\VV$ of $V_j\times\D^D$ such that the following holds:

 \begin{itemize} \item The union of all equivalence classes $\big[S_{\bfa},j(y)_{\bfa},D_{\bfa},\{1,\rmi,-1\},A\big]$ over all $(y,\bfa)\in\VV$ is an open subset of $\RR_N$. \item The map $\VV\ra\UU$ that assigns to $(y,\bfa)$ the class $\big[S_{\bfa},j(y)_{\bfa},D_{\bfa},\{1,\rmi,-1\},A\big]$ descends to a homeomorphism $\VV/\GG_j\ra\UU$. \item An isomorphism between the classes belonging to $(y,\bfa),(z,\bfb)\in\VV$ is given by $\psi_{\bfa}$ for $\psi\in\GG_j$ and $(z,\bfb)=\big(\psi_*y,\psi_*\bfa\big)$. \item For all points in $\VV$ the partial Kodaira differential is an isomorphism. \end{itemize}